populationgenetics/exercises/Population_structure/ExerciseFst2023.md

-**Q7:** Where is located the window with the highest *F<sub>ST</sub>*?
+**Q7:** What are the genomic coordinates of the window with the highest *F<sub>ST</sub>*?

 <details>
   <summary>click to see answer</summary>

-	It's located in chromosome 20, between base pair coordinates 43836444 and 44049202.
+	The window with the highest FST is on chromosome 20, between base pair coordinates 43836444 and 44049202.

 </details>

-Now let's look at what is there in this top positions.
-Open the [chimpanzee genome assembly in the USCS genome browser](https://genome.ucsc.edu/cgi-bin/hgTracks?db=panTro5&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr1%3A78555444%2D78565444&hgsid=1293765481_hOBCvmiwGLVKt1SRo9yIaRFa0wYc) and copy paste the chromosme and coordiantes in the format they are printed (chr:start-end) in the search tab.
+Now let's look at some annotations/features at this location.
+Open the [chimpanzee genome assembly in the UCSC genome browser](https://genome.ucsc.edu/cgi-bin/hgTracks?db=panTro5&lastVirtModeType=default&lastVirtModeExtraState=&virtModeType=default&virtMode=0&nonVirtPosition=&position=chr1%3A78555444%2D78565444&hgsid=1293765481_hOBCvmiwGLVKt1SRo9yIaRFa0wYc) and copy paste the chromosome and coordinates in the format they are printed (chr:start-end) in the search tab.

-**Q8:** Is there any gene in the window?
-Can you figure out the name of the gene and its possible function?
-(Hint: click in the drawing on the gene on the RefSeq Non-Chimp tab, which contains genes identified in other organisms, with high sequence similarity to that region of the chimp genome, which is a strong suggestion the chimp also has that gene there)
+**Q8:** Is this window within a gene?
+If so, can you figure out the name of the gene and its possible function?
+(Hint: click on the drawing of the gene on the 'Non-Chimp RefSeq Genes' track.
+This track describes genes identified in other organisms that have high sequence similarity to the observed region of the chimp genome.
+This suggests that the gene may also be present in that region of the chimp genome).

 <details>
   <summary>click to see answer</summary>

 	Yes, there is a gene called protein tyrosine phosphatase receptor type T (PTPRT).
-Protein tyrosine phosphatase are signalling molecules that are involved in many different cellular functions.
+Protein tyrosine phosphatases are signalling molecules that are involved in a range of different cellular functions.

 </details>